martinpl01/campus/readme.txt

-this is readme2 git is free software.
+this is readme2 git is free software under the GPL